Saudi Arabia: Geography

 The main topographical feature is the central plateau which rises abruptly from the Red Sea and gradually descends into the Nejd and toward the Persian Gulf.
 On the Red Sea coast, there is a narrow coastal plain, known as the Tihamah, parallel to which runs along an imposing escarpment.
-The southwest province of Aseer is mountainous and contains the 3002 m Jabal Ferwa, which is the highest point in the country.
+The southwest province of Aseer is mountainous and contains the 3015 m Jabal Soudah, which is the highest point in the country.
 Saudi Arabia is home to more than 2,000 dormant volcanoes.
 Lava fields in Hejaz, known locally by their Arabic name of harrat (the singular is harrah), form one of Earth's largest alkali basalt regions, covering some 180000 km2.

 Except for the southwestern regions such as Aseer, Saudi Arabia has a desert climate with very high day-time temperatures during the summer and a sharp temperature drop at night.
 Average summer temperatures are around 113 °F but can be as high as 129 °F. In the winter the temperature rarely drops below 32 °F with the exception of mostly the northern regions of the country where annual snowfall, in particular in the mountainous regions of Tabuk Province, is not uncommon.
 The lowest recorded temperature, −12.0 °C (10.4 °F), was measured in Turaif.
 Of the Gulf states, Saudi Arabia is likely to experience snowfalls most frequently.

 In the spring and autumn the heat is temperate, temperatures average around 84 °F. Annual rainfall is very low.
 The southern regions differ in that they are influenced by the Indian Ocean monsoons, usually occurring between October and March.
 An average of 300 mm of rainfall occurs during this period, which is about 60% of the annual precipitation.